 Emily Garrison, PhD

-Dr. Garrison’s career in education spans 25 years, beginning as an elementary school teacher before advancing into school leadership roles, including assistant principal and high school principal.
-Her experiences across K–12 and higher education have shaped her holistic approach to student development and success.
-She earned her Doctor of Philosophy in Community College Leadership from Old Dominion University in December 2024, with research focused on improving outcomes for underserved student populations.
-Her academic work has contributed to broader conversations in the field, and she has been invited to present her research at a national conference in 2026.
+Her career in education spans more than 25 years, beginning as an elementary school teacher before advancing into school leadership roles.
+Her experiences across K–12 and higher education have shaped her holistic understanding of student development and success.
+She earned her Doctor of Philosophy in Community College Leadership from Old Dominion University in December 2024.
+Her research focuses on resilience, motivation, and the lived experiences of first-generation rural community college students, contributing to broader national conversations on equity and student success.
+She has presented her work at state, regional, and national conferences.

 • Old Dominion University - PhD